Skip to content

 aws s3 cp mm2.zip s3://mytestbucket/

-Create an MSK Connect Connector
+Create an MSK Connect Connector in the target account

 1. Open the Amazon MSK console.

-2. In the navigation pane, under MSK Connect, choose Connectors
+2. In the navigation pane, under MSK Connect, choose Connectors.

 3. Choose Create connector.

-5. Enter a name for the connector, and optionally, a description.
+6. Enter a name for the connector.

-6. From the list of clusters, choose the target cluster.
+7. From the list of clusters, choose the target cluster.

 connector.class=org.apache.kafka.connect.mirror.MirrorSourceConnector